replaid/dockup/README.md

         }
 ```

-(Note that simply backing up the files at `/var/lib/mysql` may create inconsistent backups.
-Instead use a `BEFORE_BACKUP_CMD` as discussed below.)
+(Note that simply backing up the database files at `/var/lib/mysql` may create inconsistent backups.
+Instead, to back up a database use a `BEFORE_BACKUP_CMD` as discussed below.)

 ## Backup
 Launch `dockup` container with the following flags: